darchr/ml-tools/README.md

 I wrote a Julia tool: <https://github.com/hildebrandmw/DockerX.jl> (still a WIP, will be extended as needed) to interface with this API.
 Hopefully, this will help with programatically running experiments.

+## Directories created on `amarillo`

+Below is (hopefully) a comprehensive list of directories created on `amarillo` during this project.
+The goal of this list is to aid in cleaning up after maintainance.

+* `/data1/ml-datasets` - Datasets for machine learning algorithms.